Escape-Technologies/awesome-graphql-security/README.md

 ---

-If you have any question about this opinionated list, do not hesitate to contact me [@escapetechHQ](https://twitter.com/escapetechHQ) on Twitter or open an issue on GitHub.
+If you have any question about this opinionated list, do not hesitate to contact us [@escapetechHQ](https://twitter.com/escapetechHQ) on Twitter or open an issue on GitHub.